- UW Help Financial Resources

 Who Should Apply for Need-Based Financial Aid?

-All students should apply for need-based financial aid.
+All students with a social security number (see your school counselor if you do not have a social security number and need support finding money for college) should apply for need-based financial aid.
 Many families mistakenly think they may not qualify for this type of aid based on their income and assets.
-However, if students choose not to apply for need-based financial aid, they may be closing the door on opportunities that could help pay for college.
+However, if students choose not to apply for need-based financial aid, they may be closing the door on opportunities that could help pay for college, like scholarships from their college.
 There are other sources of financial assistance available regardless of need, but most require that the student file the Free Application for Federal Student Aid (FAFSA) first.

 How Does A Student Apply For Need-Based Financial Aid?